 A growing number of devices used in our daily lives are lithium-ion operated.
 Few people suspect that smartphones, tablets, laptop computers, or electrical scooters and bikes can actually start a fire.

 Lithium-ion batteries are hazardous because they can ignite.
 As they burn, these batteries can release a flammable gas that may cause an explosion.
-Whether it is a manufacturing defect, an electrical overload, a lack of ventilation, a shock between two devices, many circumstances can cause the battery to overheat, with tragic outcomes.
+Whether it is a manufacturing defect, an electrical overload, a lack of ventilation, or a shock between two devices, many circumstances can cause the battery to overheat, with tragic outcomes.

 Here are some safety tips for your electronic devices: